The dataset viewer is not available for this split.

 Dataset Description

 The original dataset was published on 5 February 2024 (Version 3) and is documented at Mendeley Data.
 It contains thermographic images of the female thorax area captured in a medical setting with a FLIR A300 camera.
 The dataset comprises three positions per patient (anterior, left oblique, and right oblique) and includes a variety of pathology results related to breast cancer research.
-Our contribution transforms the original JPEG images using the thermal parser repository to produce calibrated TIFF images along with a temperature calibration text file.
+Our contribution transforms the original JPEG images using the thermal parser repository to extract temperature data and converted to TIFF for compatibility with deep learning frameworks.
 This new format is intended to facilitate further analysis and experimentation.
-Additionally, clinical metadata has been used to generate descriptive text prompts via a custom Python function, using age, weight, heightand protocol information to facilitate multimodal research.
+Additionally, clinical metadata has been used to generate descriptive text prompts via a custom Python function, using age, weight, height and protocol information to facilitate multimodal research.

 - Curated by: Brayan Quintero, Miguel Pimiento, Guillermo Pinto, Julian León, Dana Villamizar.